-The Washington State Grange believes in shared stewardship when it comes to preservation for our fish and wildlife. preservation should include regulations, the protection of endangered species and the continuation of recovery programs for fish and wildlife.
+The Washington State Grange believes in shared stewardship when it comes to preservation for our fish and wildlife.
+This should include preservation regulations, the protection of endangered species and the continuation of recovery programs for fish and wildlife.
 We believe that citizens must not sacrifice property or surrender their U.S. Constitutional rights and that, if necessary, a compensation should be paid.